Pedro de Aranda y Avellaneda: Biography

 Pedro de Aranda Avellaneda was born in 1662, in Cádiz, Spain, to Juan Almario Avellaneda, and María de Aranda y Ponce de León, both also born in Cadiz.
 He joined the Spanish army in his youth, and was eventually appointed Sargento mayor (Sergeant major) of the presidio of Saint Augustine in La Florida.

 On April 11, 1687, he was appointed acting governor of Florida, and remained in this office until August 20 of the same year.
 He was later appointed alcayde of the Castillo San Salvador de la Punta fortress in Havana, Cuba.

 On March 24, 1680, Avellaneda married Josefa de Estrada y Velázquez de Cuéllar, the daughter of Capt.
 Hilario de Estrada y Recio, Procurador general (Attorney general), and Regidor perpetuo del Ayuntamiento (Regidor) of Havana, and his wife Luisa Velázquez de Cuéllar y Mexías.
 They had 2 children, Antonia and Hilario de Aranda Avellaneda y Estrada.
-Avellaneda testified before Juan Uribe Ozeta, Escribano Público (Notary Public) of Havana on November 18, 1699.
+Avellaneda made his will before Juan Uribe Ozeta, Escribano Público (Notary Public) of Havana on November 18, 1699.

 Pedro de Aranda y Avellaneda died on June 21, 1702.
 His remains are in the Cathedral of Havana.